andreamerello/zynqmp-zcu102/README.md

 # zynqmp-zcu102
-This project is about about zynqmp (zcu102 board) boot process and bringup (up to linux kernel).
+This project is about about zynqmp (zcu102 board) boot process and bringup.

 Here you can find some notes